Cost of Owning a German Shepherd

 Medical Expenses

-The German Shepherd occupies a unique position among large breeds, weighing 50-90 lbs and carrying a temperament shaped by the herding group's heritage.
+The German Shepherd stands out among large breeds, weighing 50-90 lbs and carrying a temperament shaped by the herding group's heritage.
 High-energy breeds need physical and mental outlets every day — without them, behavioral problems like destructive chewing or excessive barking are common.

 Hidden Costs